Note: This article was updated to reflect the name change of the ArcGIS web part in ArcGIS for SharePoint after the October 2022 release.

 The October 2022 release of ArcGIS for SharePoint introduces an updated app for modern SharePoint pages.
 You can use this app to display geocoded SharePoint data on the map and add layers from ArcGIS to provide context for your data.

 ArcGIS Maps includes a fully redesigned mapping interface, with enhanced layer styling capabilities – and features like buffer/drive time analysis and infographics cards.
 Try it out and take advantage of the exciting new tools and updated user experience!

 Note that ArcGIS Maps is only available for SharePoint in Microsoft 365, and not for on-premises SharePoint deployments.

 You may notice that some features you are used to are not yet supported.
 See feature comparison for details.

 ArcGIS Maps Classic

-If you need to access a feature that isn’t yet available in ArcGIS Maps, don’t fret.
-You can still find everything you are used to from previous releases of ArcGIS for SharePoint in the ArcGIS Maps Classic add-in.
+If you need to access a feature that isn’t yet available in ArcGIS from previous releases, don’t worry.
+You can still find that content in the ArcGIS Maps Classic add-in.

-This app is unchanged from previous releases (other than some quality improvements and bug fixes) – it’s the same classic experience with a “Classic” name to match.
-Keep using ArcGIS Maps Classic as needed but keep an eye on future releases as more features are added in the new ArcGIS Maps!
+This app is unchanged from previous releases.
+It’s the same classic experience with a “Classic” name to match.
+Keep using ArcGIS Maps Classic as needed but keep an eye on future releases as more features are added to ArcGIS!